openmina/openmina/README.md

 rustup run nightly wasm-pack build --target web -d ../../pkg node/wasm
 ```

-Output will be in `./pkg` directory.
+The output will be in `./pkg` directory.

-To use it with [mina-frontend](https://github.com/openmina/mina-frontend),
+To use it with the [mina-frontend](https://github.com/openmina/mina-frontend),
-copy contents of the `./pkg` directory inside `mina-frontend/src/assets/webnode/mina-rust/`
+copy the contents of the `./pkg` directory into `mina-frontend/src/assets/webnode/mina-rust/`